-12 Procedure for ensuring staff from external agencies have enhanced criminal records disclosures
+12 Procedure for ensuring staff from external agencies have enhanced criminal records certificates

-Before taking on a member of supply staff provided by an external agency, the school must obtain written confirmation that the provider has carried out all of the relevant recruitment and vetting checks including an enhanced criminal records disclosure.
+Before taking on a member of supply staff provided by an external agency, the school must obtain written confirmation that the provider has carried out all of the relevant recruitment and vetting checks including an enhanced criminal records certificate and, if the work falls within the definition of regulated activity, the Children's Barred List.

-In relation to criminal records disclosures the written notification from the provider must confirm that an enhanced criminal records disclosure has been requested, whether or not it has been received and, if received, whether it included any disclosed information.
-Where there is disclosed information, the school must obtain a copy of the criminal records disclosure from the provider before the individual starts work.
-If the criminal records disclosure has not yet been received by the provider, the school must require the agency to notify it of the content as soon as it is received.
+In relation to criminal records certificates the written notification from the provider must confirm that an enhanced criminal records certificate has been requested, whether or not it has been received and, if received, whether it included any disclosed information.
+Where there is disclosed information, the school must inspect the criminal records certificate before the individual starts work and confirm whether or not it is satisfactory.